SultanOfSmut/dynamic-image-resizer/readme.txt

 "Pretty" permalinks must be enabled for this plugin to function.

+Note: This plugin does not work on multisite setups, due to the way WordPress handles file serving in such situations (with ms-files.php).

 Want regular updates?
 Become a fan of my sites on Facebook! http://www.facebook.com/apps/application.php?id=116002660893